-The Head of School is responsible for all operations and programming of the school and is responsible for relationships and communications with parents and the school community.
+The School Director is responsible for all operations and programming of the school and is responsible for relationships and communications with parents and the school community.
 The Head of School manages the academic program as well as the hiring and supervising of all staff, overseeing day-to-day operations, finances, and regulatory compliance.
-The Office Manager is the main contact for families and the public who wish to contact the school, attendance, obtaining school records, and other family and public needs.
+The School Receptionist is the main contact for families and the public who wish to contact the school regarding general information.
+The Office Manager is the contact for families and the public who wish to obtain school records or to discuss vendor agreements and other financial matters pertaining to the school.